LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 ### How to use HttpClient

 It starts from explicitly create HttpClientHandler and then pass it to HttpClient.
 Next step application has to create HttpRequestMessage and select HttpMethod Post or Get and then set Http header according to [REST API User Guide](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/docs?content=11928&type=documentation_item).
-To send Http Post message application just need to convert Json request message according to the user guide to StringContent type and set it to Content of the HttpRequestMessage.
+To send Http Post message, the application just need to convert Json request message according to the user guide to StringContent type and set it to Content of the HttpRequestMessage.

 The following sample codes demonstrate how to use HttpClient class to send Http request(Post/Get) and process Http response message using Json.NET.